uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 {comment Perhaps we need to include a diagram that shows this learning process so that the students better at understanding diagrams than text have a chance of being able to understand it?
 It’s kinda recursive, and is a bit confusing!}

 An implication of learning from humans is that Cleverbot makes the assumption that the humans actually *are* intelligent, and will teach it to say intelligent things.
-If for example people told Cleverbot something like "School is boring!" in response to Cleverbot saying "hi", Cleverbot might learn that when a person says "hi" to it, it should say "School is boring!"
+If for example people told Cleverbot something like "School is boring" in response to Cleverbot saying "hi", Cleverbot might learn that when a person says "hi" to it, it should say "School is boring"!

 {panel type="curiosity"}